Chubek/chubek/README.md

 I do have a zeal for formalism, just not the education.
 Will I ever learn it on my own?

-By the by, that is not to say I jsut self-study oblique stuff like CAT-theory, I do study operating systems, concurrency and parallelism, information & game theory stuff, VSLI, distributed systems, and some ML.
+By the by, that is not to say I just self-study oblique stuff like CAT-theory, I do study operating systems, concurrency and parallelism, information & game theory stuff, VSLI, distributed systems, and some ML.
 I mean I read whatever I come by.

 Anyways, these are my projects.